hibrunofilho/X99-EFI-OpenCore/README.md

 [Maldon](Olarila.com) for Olarila ISO Images and EFI Base

-[Hackintosh Brazil Group] for for the helps
+[Hackintosh Brasil Group](https://t.me/hackintoshbr) for for the helps